Praqma/git-artifact/README.md

 # git-artifact

-## Why
+## The rational for storing artifacts in git
+I have, over the years in the embbeded enterprise industry, constantly come across many scenarios where zipping, downloading and unzipping generic dependencies and maintaining workspace has slowed down turn around time for developers and CI system.
+Git is a fantastic zipper it self and you get integrity of workspaces for free.

+Git has always been mentioned to be bad for storing artifacts due to the block chain technology and distrubuted architecture.
+Git-artifact make sure this problem is handled by storing commits "horisontally" using tags rather than the default "stacked" way.
+It gives a few advantages compared to standard usage of git:
+- Firstly; You can garbage collect intermidiate artifacts by just deleting the tag
+- Secondly; You only fetch what you need - even without using shallow.

+### CI/CD integration
+Triggering of new builds or tests are done the normal way as known from triggering your pipelines of source code - push or pull - simple..

-### Overall
+### Save money
-- no new tools involved ( artifact management system )
-- Same credentials scheme as your source code ( even ssh )
-- easy to trigger in pipelines based on tags or branch updates
-- no need for release drives/shares which lack features for tracing and maintenance
-- Git's normal garbage collection takes care of the details for cleaning
+You can save additional license and maintainance cost and/or coqnative load by maintaining and using an additional system for artifacts.
+You can handle it with your current git repository manager.

-### Producer
+### Producer of artifacts
-- Add the git-artifact repo as submodule.
-Let the make system output to the git-artifact repo directory ready to commit
+A few remarks, aspects and thoughts when storing the artifacts
 - easy to append artifacts as stages evolves with more artifacts
-- no need to zip before upload nor unzip after download
+- no need to zip before upload - just commit as the artifact should be used.
 - easy to add information, environment, tools and git source sha1 in the artifact for traceability and later reproduction
+- add the source code as a dependency to the artifact.
+It will then be easy

-### Consumer
+### Consumer of the artifacts
-- easy to use a submodule for other repo as a dependency
+A few remarks, aspects and thoughts when retrieving the artifacts
+- The consumer do not need anything than standard git
+- Pipelines just consumes the artifact unzip and ready to use as they were produced
+- Use your favorit git dependency system like submodules(this is the correct way for submodule usage btw ), repo tool or ..
-- even a consumer can be a producer adding further artifacts on top the consumed commit with a new commit and tag
+- Even a consumer can be a producer by adding further artifacts on top the consumed commit with a new commit and tag
-- git understand the content in workspace and git clean does not remove artifacts in contrast to zip'ed artifacts
+- git understand the content in workspace and git clean does not remove artifacts in contrast to downloaded artifacts

-## The concept
+## How is it done
 Git normally stacks the history hence you cannot delete commit in the middle of the history. `git-artifact` make a "horizontal" history - i.e the commits are not stacked on top of each other, but next to each other.
-The only stacked commit are only when you append to an artifact and give it additional tag name stated the new layer of artifacts.

 The history is basically like this
 ```